Freshness

 Use cases

-- Alert if a table must be updated by a particular time.
+- Alert if a table must be refreshed by a particular time.
 For example, if executives expect their dashboards to be updated by 8:00AM, and the jobs that update those dashboards run once/day at 7:40AM, then set a check at 7:55AM.
 This context is highly business-specific and so manual thresholds are recommended.

 Interacting with freshness monitors

 Freshness monitors are managed from Assets.
-From the Freshness section on the Assets > Summary page, users can see the current threshold, adjust the sensitivity, switch to a manual threshold, or disable freshness monitoring from the Freshness widget.
+From the Freshness sections on the Assets > Summary page, users can see the current threshold, adjust the sensitivity, switch to a manual threshold, or disable freshness monitoring from the Freshness widget.

 Click View Details and then Edit to adjust the alert threshold

 Users can select between automated or explicit (manual) thresholds, or choose to disable freshness monitoring.
 For automated thresholds, users can select between low, medium, and high sensitivity.
-Learn more about how the machine learning for freshness works here.

 For explicit thresholds, users must indicate an alert condition and how often the check should run.